bx3/shannon_cpp/README.md

 **-t** specifies the number of running processes (1 threads per process).

 **-g** controls the read subsampling at components partition step.
 It has a great impact on the running speed when input read files are large, since the partitioned reads are later used for multibridging.
 Setting it to 0 disables subsample operation; otherwise a higher **g** tends to keep more reads.
-For read i, the sampling is based on the formula P_i(KEEP) = min(1, g/read_count_for_read_i)
+For read i, the sampling is based on the formula P_i(KEEP) = min(1, g/read_count_for_read_i), if it is not known, using 50-100 to avoid lossing too much reads

 **-m** specifies max amount of memory allowed for Shannon in the multi-bridge step, to prevent process crushing due to memory overflow.
 User can indicate the memory value using number of byte (like 1234), or using a number with unit (1k,1M,1G,1T).
 Notice, this memory limit is only effective in the multi-bridge step, and it manages the number of working processes to prevent memory crashing due to too many processes working at the same time.